julian20yt/2016YouTubeTV/README.md

 ## Info On Hosting

-** [WARNING RIGHT NOW IT IS STILL A FIXED URL, I STARTED WORK CLIENT SIDE BUT IT ISN'T SERVER] **

-Soon :tm:

-B̶y̶ ̶d̶e̶f̶a̶u̶l̶t̶ ̶i̶t̶ ̶w̶i̶l̶l̶ ̶u̶s̶e̶ ̶l̶o̶c̶a̶l̶h̶o̶s̶t̶,̶ ̶b̶u̶t̶ ̶y̶o̶u̶ ̶c̶a̶n̶ ̶c̶h̶a̶n̶g̶e̶ ̶t̶h̶i̶s̶ ̶t̶o̶ ̶w̶h̶a̶t̶e̶v̶e̶r̶ ̶y̶o̶u̶'̶d̶ ̶l̶i̶k̶e̶ ̶b̶y̶ ̶r̶u̶n̶n̶i̶n̶g̶ ̶e̶i̶t̶h̶e̶r̶ ̶2̶0̶1̶6̶y̶o̶u̶t̶u̶b̶e̶t̶v̶_̶s̶e̶t̶u̶p̶.̶j̶s̶ ̶o̶r̶ ̶c̶r̶e̶a̶t̶i̶n̶g̶/̶m̶o̶d̶i̶f̶i̶n̶g̶ ̶.̶/̶b̶a̶c̶k̶/̶s̶e̶t̶t̶i̶n̶g̶s̶.̶j̶s̶o̶n̶.̶

-In the scripts APP_URL is what APIs and assets use, while PROXY_URL is only for the CORS-ANYWHERE proxy. (not fully done not all urls are)
+In the YouTube TV client scripts (tv-player and app-prod), APP_URL is where it's hosted on assets, apis, and more are all there, PROXY_URL is where the CORS-ANYWHERE proxy is hosted on, and APP_HOST is just the hostname.

-OAuth saves your device and oauth token once, I can probbaly figure a way at some point to not.

-watch-page interactions just yet.
+Settings are in ./back/settings.json!

+- serverIp: the sever IP adress you set with the 2016youtubetvsetup.js script! [default: localhost]

+- expBrowse: make the server use the wip browse api that fetches from the YouTube server, it is mostly complete! [default: true]

+Be careful with your token folder, this has device ids and also has oauth tokens, I had issues when I didn't save it to a json file, luckly had no issues with refreshing so it doesn't save when you refresh.
+Just don't leak it or anything, it should expire anyways.

 We Use:

-- Port 8090, you can (probbaly) change this
+- Port 8090, you maybe to change this without modifications,

-- Port 8070 (this HAS to be a fixed port, you can change it but you'll need to alter scripts)
+- Port 8070 (this HAS to be a fixed port since it cannot be hosted on the same 8090 port easily, you can change it but you'll need to alter scripts)

 ## Supported YouTube TV Clients

-We only offically supprort 5.20150715 as of right now, however it seems like early 2018 and 2017 ones will work.
-Someone sort of got a 2018 version running!
+We only offically supprort clients which use InnerTube version 5.20150715 as of right now, however it seems like early 2018 and 2017 ones may work.
+Someone sort of got a 2018 version running apparently!

 ## Clients I May Choose To Support In The Future ##